SewwRathnayaka/FED-BACKEND/README.md

 - Check the API documentation
 - Review the code comments
 - Open an issue on GitHub
-- Contact the development team
+- Contact the development team / attempting category filtering

 ---